chrismanp/pldi24_artifact/README.md

 # Introduction of LazyD

-LazyD is a compiler and runtime that compiles a Cilk code, generating low-overhead fork-joins and parallel-for, and creates parallelism on a request from an idle thread.
-Hence, the control overhead of managing parallel constructs is eliminated when parallelism is not needed.
+LazyD is a compiler and runtime for programs written in Cilk.
+The compiler converts fork-join and parallel-for constructs into low overhead parallel-ready sequential code.
+Parallelism is realized via work stealing.
+Hence, the control overhead of managing parallel constructs is virtually eliminated when parallelism is not needed.
 LazyD attempts to improve the performance of a parallel program when the overhead of the parallel construct is significant and when using a coarser grain size can cause load imbalance on a higher core count.
-It relies on stack-walk, code-versioning, and polling to generate low-overhead parallel constructs.
-It is built on top of the OpenCilk compiler and takes advantage of Tapir optimization.
+It relies on stack-walking, code-versioning, and polling to generate low-overhead parallel constructs.
+It is built on top of the OpenCilk compiler and takes advantage of Tapir.

 # Trying LazyD on a Docker

-We provide a docker image that users can use to try out LazyD on their own Cilk code.
+We provide a docker image so users to try out LazyD on their own Cilk code.
 The following are the instructions for setting up the docker image.

 1. Pulling the docker image :